cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 $ checkersd tx checkers --help
 ```

-Which informs you with, among others:
+Which informs you with this, among other things:

 ```
 ...